MrCyb3r101/PyAI-Projects/README.md

 Submit a pull request with a clear description of your changes.

 Support
-If you have any questions, issues, or suggestions regarding this repository, please [create a new issue](link to issues page) or contact the repository owner (your GitHub username) directly.
+If you have any questions, issues, or suggestions regarding this repository, contact the repository owner MrCyb3r10 directly.

 License
-This project is licensed under the GNU General Public License v3.0
+This project is licensed under the GNU General Public License v3.0 - https://github.com/MrCyb3r101/PyAI-Projects/blob/main/LICENSE